microsoft/LightGBM/docs/Python-API.md

 ####early_stopping(stopping_rounds, verbose=True)

     Create a callback that activates early stopping.
-    Activates early stopping.
-    Requires at least one validation data and one metric If there's more than one, will check all of them
+    To activates early stopping, at least one validation data and one metric is required.
+    If there's more than one, all of them will be checked.
+    (Same function as `early_stopping_rounds` in lightgbm.train())

     Parameters
     ----------